stoneman1115/test/readme.txt

-git is a version control system. git is free software. ok thanks leslie, hard word.
+Git is a distributed version control system.

-git is a distribute version control system.
+Git is free software distributed under the GPL